-Other than concentration of credit risk on liquid funds which are deposited with several banks with high credit ratings, the Group does not have any other significant concentration of credit risk, with exposure spreading over a number of counterparties.
+Other than concentration of credit risk on liquid funds which are deposited with several banks with high credit ratings, the Group does not have any other significant concentration of credit risk.

-The Group's concentration of credit risk by geographical locations is mainly in the PRC, which accounted for 100% (2013: 100%) of the total trade and retention receivables as at 31 December 2014.
+The Group's concentration of credit risk by geographical locations is mainly in the PRC, which accounted for 100% (2014: 100%) of the total trade and retention receivables as at 31 December 2015.

-The Group has a concentration of credit risk as 24% and 42% (2013: 32% and 45%) of the total trade and retention receivables was due from the Group's largest and top five customers respectively as at 31 December 2014 within the shallow ground source energy business segment.
+The Group has a concentration of credit risk as 8% and 24% (2014: 24% and 42%) of the total trade and retention receivables was due from the Group's largest and top five customers respectively as at 31 December 2015 within the shallow ground source energy business segment.

-With respect to credit risk arising from amount due from an associate, the Group's exposure to credit risk arising from default of the counterparties are limited as the counterparties have sufficient net assets to repay its debts and a good history of repayment.
-The Group does not expect to incur a significant loss for uncollected amount due from this associate.
+With respect to credit risk arising from amounts due from associates, related companies and non-controlling interests, the Group's exposure to credit risk arising from default of the counterparties are limited as the counterparties have sufficient net assets to repay its debts and a good history of repayment.
+The Group does not expect to incur significant losses for uncollected amounts due from associates, related companies and non-controlling interests.